OutSystems/docs-product/src/managing-the-applications-lifecycle/data-protection.md

 ## Users

-**Users** is the application used by default to manage end-users.
+**Users** is the application used by default to manage end users.
 It contains the same information related with users already referred to in the [Service Center and LifeTime section](#service-center-and-lifetime), namely:

 * Name (e.g. Joel Grant)
 * Username (e.g. Firwass)